fabienjuif/react-redux-codelab/TOOLS-LOCAL.md

     ```

 # Windows
-Dear Windows users, I bet [git-bash](https://git-for-windows.github.io/) is nice to use the previous commands lines.
+Dear Windows users, [git-bash](https://git-for-windows.github.io/) should be enough to run the previous commands lines.